-Bicycle is among the oldest form of mobility and before we talk about bike sharing let’s look at some facts about bicycles.
+Bicycle is among the oldest form of mobility and before we talk about bike sharing let’s look at some facts about them.

 2. About 16% of the global population can ride a bicycle.